Retirement is about your quality of life

 The other aspect is good mental health and positive outlook.
 Exercise also improves attitude, self-image, and good mental health.
 Engagement, positive social connections and networks, and meaningful activity do so as well.
 Pick those 5 key positive people in your life and be there for them too.
 Review your reasons for gratitude regularly and keep your sense of humor.

 Related article: Improve your mental health in retirement

 We are social animals.
-Partners, friends, neighbours, buddies, and our various communities all contribute to quality of life.
-The recent ZOOMER magazine had this from Statistics Canada, “…12 per cent of couples 65-plus split up, compared to four per cent 30 years ago.”
+Partners, friends, neighbors, buddies, and our various communities all contribute to the quality of life.
+The recent ZOOMER magazine had this from Statistics Canada, “…12 percent of couples 65-plus split up, compared to four percent 30 years ago.”
 This may account for Marion Korn and Eva Sachs’ new book called, When Harry Left Sally.
 It turns out that a happy marriage can improve the quality of your life but a bad one can make you sick, especially if you are female.